vishnu-thiyagarajan/vishnu-thiyagarajan/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/vishnu-thiyagarajan-2aa6a6129/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am know I need to learn more.
+I know I need to learn more.